Meet Our Staff

 She has a passion for creating a safe and inclusive environment for young people to try out the sport she fell in love with.
 When she's not coaching, fixing a boat, or coxing, Cecilia can be found adding to her ever growing collection of houseplants and dad jokes.

-Youth Assistant Coach and Operations Assistant
+Assistant Coach & Operations Assistant

 Kent McCleary